Honors & Awards

 Gebbia quarterbacked the Coyotes to a 14-2 record in his junior season, leading the team to a Southern Section Western Division title.
 Gebbia threw for 4,435 yards and 45 touchdowns during his junior campaign, while also rushing for 146 yards and five touchdowns.
 Gebbia first started as a sophomore, when he threw for 3,336 yards and 35 touchdowns.

 Gebbia was ranked among the nation’s top quarterback prospects, including a No. 10 ranking among pro-style quarterbacks in the 247 Composite rankings.
 He was the No. 6 pro-style quarterback according to Rivals.com and No. 12 by ESPN.
 Gebbia was listed as the nation’s No. 115 overall prospect by Rivals.com and among the top 25 players in California.
 He was an honorable-mention Parade All-American and was named a first-team Medium School all-state pick by Cal-HI Sports.

 Gebbia chose NU over Ole Miss, Washington, Washington State and West Virginia.
 Gebbia also played basketball in high school.

 Gebbia was born on June 1, 1998, and is the son of Richard and Kimberly Gebbia.
-He has not declared a major but is a two-time member of the Nebraska Scholar-Athlete Honor Roll.
+He has not declared a major but is a three-time member of the Nebraska Scholar-Athlete Honor Roll.
 He was named to the Brook Berringer and Tom Osborne Citizenship Teams in 2018.